Eat your way from Ljubljana to Dubrovnik via Motovun, Plitvice National Park, Zadar, Split and Korcula.

 Take a cooking class in Ljubljana to indulge in Slovenian favourites, and learn how to make local hand-rolled pasta in a small village on Korcula.

-2. While we endeavour to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
+2. While we endeavor to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
 Please advise us of any dietary requirements at the time of booking so that we can ensure you’ll enjoy this trip.

 3. This trip ends at 11am on Day 11 upon arrival in Dubrovnik.
 Please do not book onward travel arrangements commencing before 3pm on the final day of the trip.